tonmcg/US_County_Level_Election_Results_08-20/README.md

 For example, the FIPS code attached to election results for Alaska House District 01 is 02901: '02' represents the state FIPS code for Alaska, '9' is a catch-all statewide code, and '01' represents House District 01.

-Each house district in the shapefile contains a number of properties that describe the district.
-These properties include a unique identifier, the House District number, and geographic descriptions of the district, among other properties.
-For our purposes, we want to create properties that will allow us uniquely bind 2020 presidential election results to the Alaska geographic layer.
+Each house district in the shapefile has properties like a unique identifier, district number, and geographic details.
+Our goal is to add properties that uniquely link 2020 presidential election results to Alaska's geographic layer.

 - Input the Alaska House District shapefile
 - Create the following new properties: